 We look at some best practice examples of Group rules and how to reinforce them as well as welcome post ideas and further methods of encouraging new members to introduce themselves.

-Finally we provide detailed instructions on creating cover images that work on all devices as well as a quick look at notifications and data capture.
+Finally we provide detailed instructions on creating cover images that work on all devices as well as a quick look at notifications.

 Module three covers good practice for the day-to-day running of your Group.